-Soft skills are highly demanded skills in the recruitment processes of companies because they are essential to adapt to changing work environments.
-Resilience, flexibility, stress management, and creativity are necessary to face the current challenges of markets and digital transformation.
+Soft skills are demanded in recruitment processes of companies because they are key to achieve adaptation to changing work environments.

-Soft skills complement technical skills – also known as hard skills – and influence how people behave and interact.
+Soft skills complement technical skills – known as hard skills – and influence how people behave and interact.

 Keep in mind that these skills are constantly needed in different contexts, as you can see in these examples:

-- To negotiate the terms of a new contract, you need negotiation skills.
+• To negotiate the terms of a new contract, you need negotiation skills.

-- To meet project deadlines, you need organizational and time management skills.
+• To meet project deadlines, you need organizational and time management skills.

-The list of the 10 most demanded soft skills
+10 most demanded soft skills

 Flexibility